apollographql/apollo-link-rest/README.md

 - `headers`: an object representing values to be sent as headers on the request
 - `credentials`: a string representing the credentials policy you want for the fetch call

+## Documentation

+For a complete `apollo-link-rest` reference visit the documentation website at: https://www.apollographql.com/docs/link/links/rest.html

 ## Contributing

 This project uses TypeScript to bring static types to JavaScript and uses Jest for testing.
 To get started, clone the repo and run the following commands: